 Along the top you will notice different tabs, these are how you set the criteria for your query.

-- When the first criteria of your query is added the default output columns will display on the left-hand side:
+When the first criteria of your query have been added the default output columns will display on the left-hand side:

-- To add more output fields, click the field name and you will see pop-up box 'Add Output Column', click the blue 'Add' button.
+To add more output fields, click the field name and you will see a pop-up box 'Add Output Column', click the blue 'Add' button.
 If the dropdown is left as Equal then this will simply include the output with no additional criteria.

 These can be used to find all contacts with an address or an email for example when creating campaign lists.